 Bowden?
 Direct drive?
-The Bondtech BMG is constructed for either setup with a mounting slot on the bottom for a E3D hotend or a groove mount for bowden tubes.
-The light-weight style of the BMG makes it good for direct drive configurations.
+The Bondtech BMG is constructed for either setup with a mounting slot on the bottom for an E3D hotend or a groove mount for Bowden tubes.
+The light-weight style of the BMG makes it useful for direct drive configurations.
 This is because it helps to reduce tool head weight.
 Having a lighter tool head suggests that the printer can move quicker while not sacrificing exactness or print quality because of wobble.

 - Filament diameter supported: 1.75mm

 - Bondtech BMG Extruder